-High quality backlinks are not something that just happens when you have a website up on the internet.
+Didn’t the experts tell you you can’t buy high quality backlinks?
+The problem is, high quality backlinks are not something that just show up when you have a website up on the internet.
 They are something that you actively have to work on in order to actually get them, especially since many of these sites have no need of your attention and help in the way that you need theirs.
 Instead, you should take a look at the various methods by which you can build a great link foundation, not to mention the places you ought to avoid unless you want to do more damage to your SEO than help.

 Before telling you where to buy backlinks (and where not to) we should define just what a GOOD link is.